nabeelkhnn/nabeelkhnn/README.md

 ### Hi there 👋
+- 👋 Hi, I’m @nabeelkhnn
+- 👀 I’m interested in Python, R and SQL
+- 🔭 I’m looking for internships in Data Science and Engineering fields
+- 📫 How to reach me nabeel.khn10@gmail.com

 <!--
 **nabeelkhnn/nabeelkhnn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.